BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

 - Suarez holds a partly voluntarist conception of natural law, but a naturalist conception of morality, because he rejects the frist assertion, but accepts the second:
     - Even if God did not exist or did not issue commands, there would be natural law, and obligation
     - Even if God did not exist or did not issue commands, actions would be intrinsically right and wrong
+    - This is Suarez’s point when he argues that the precepts of natural law are not to be identified with the general rules that most often give the right answer.
+In his view, the precepts of natural law include the circumstances that introduce qualifications into simple generalizations.